KoderKalash/Audio-Transcription-Pro/README.md

 ---

-# **AudioTranscriber** 🎧
+# **Audio Transcription Pro** 🎧
 ### **Turn Speech into Text Seamlessly**

-AudioTranscriber is an innovative, ad-free audio transcription app designed to convert spoken words into written text with high accuracy and speed.
+Audio Transcription Pro is a innovative, ad-free audio transcription app designed to convert spoken words into written text with high accuracy and speed.
 Built with the latest technologies, this app offers a clean, seamless user experience for developers, content creators, and anyone who needs reliable transcription.

 ---